-To prevent guests from stumbling over suitcases, Joanna Goddard of Cupofjo.com suggests keeping a luggage rack in the guest room.
+To prevent guests from stumbling over suitcases, Joanna Goddard of A Cup of Jo suggests keeping a luggage rack in the guest room.
 And in your guest bath, “always, always set out extra toilet paper and a plunger, because there’s nothing more awkward than having to ask,” she says.
 An extra-thoughtful touch: Keep a stockpile of just-in-case medications (ibuprofen, indigestion pills) and bandages, plus a sewing kit for garment emergencies.

-A self-service buffet keeps you from playing short-order cook.
+A self-service-style layout keeps you from playing short-order cook.
 For breakfast, make and freeze waffles a day or two before guests arrive; in the morning, heat in a 200-degree oven and serve with fresh berries, chocolate chips, pomegranate seeds, whipped cream, and syrup.
 “Kids can have fun making an edible art project,” says Catherine McCord of Weelicious.com.
 Or try a yogurt station with toppings like hempseed, nuts, honey, and chopped fruit.
-Finish with a coffee and tea area stocked with mugs, spoons, a milk frother, and sweeteners.
+Finish with a designated coffee and tea area stocked with mugs, spoons, a milk frother, and sweeteners.
 Come lunchtime, a sandwich bar is a crowd-pleaser.
 And for off-hours nibbling, a basket in the pantry or fridge labeled “Eat me” takes the guesswork out of what’s fair game to munch on during the day.

 No playroom?
 No problem.
 Keep both kids and adults amused by creating a designated fun zone.
-Stock a basket with games (like Uno, Scrabble, and Jenga) and a few decks of cards for those in-between times when there’s no scheduled activity, says entertaining expert Pamela Salzman.
+Stock a basket with games and a few decks of cards for those in-between times when there’s no scheduled activity, says entertaining expert Pamela Salzman.
 McCord likes to set up an arts and crafts station with wooden picture frames, stickers, and an instant camera for taking snaps to put into the decorated frames.
 Designate a puzzle corner—with a card table, a 1,000-piece jigsaw, and good lighting—so anyone can jump in at any time.
 And set out plenty of floor pillows and a basket of fuzzy blankets to make movie watching more fun (try Elf, Gremlins, or The Nightmare Before Christmas).
-For a festive all-ages nightcap, serve hot chocolate with peppermint stirrers.
+For a festive, all-ages nightcap, serve hot chocolate with peppermint stirrers.